-Evidence and testimony in the trial of Patrick R. Wright, 31, of 158 Tiernan Road, began and concluded Thursday, and defense attorney Denise Smith said there were elements of that presentation of facts that were missing.
+Evidence and testimony in the trial of Patrick R. Wright, 31, of 158 Tiernan Road, began and concluded Thursday, and defense attorney Denise Smith said there were essential elements of that presentation of facts that were missing.

 Wright is charged with first-degree rape, third-degree rape, three counts of first-degree criminal sexual act, three counts of third-degree criminal sexual act, acting in a manner injurious to a child and first-degree unlawfully dealing with a child.

-He is alleged to have provided a 15-year-old with four vodka-based drinks on Feb.
+He is alleged to have provided a then 15-year-old with four vodka-based drinks on Feb.
 2, 2012, then engaged in multiple sex acts with the teen by forcible compulsion.

 During her testimony, the teen told the court that she had taken pictures of her vagina following the alleged rape as evidence.
 Additionally, she said, she had text messages between herself and Wright about the night in question.

 When state police Investigator Leslie A. Loran took the stand, she testified that the phone had been sent to a forensics lab, but Ms. Smith asked where that evidence was during testimony.